ebi-uniprot/uniprot-website/src/shared/contexts/BotDetection.md

 ## Detection

 A user is `undetermined` until the events tracked below determine otherwise.
-Tracking is disabled and disconnected as soon as the `human` type as been determined.
+Tracking is disabled and disconnected as soon as the `human` type has been determined.
 A flag is set in `SessionStorage` to avoid running that logic at all once determined and within the same session.